seb3773/qsidebar/README.md

 -----------------------------------------------------------
 **Packages:**

-Debian packages are coming soon for a simplified installation.
+Debian packages are available in releases for a simplified installation (use qsidebar_trinity.deb for TDE integration, or simply qsidebar.deb for any other DE).

 -----------------------------------------------------------
 ## Configuring qsidebar